Formaldehyde: Laboratory synthesis

-Solution routes to formaldehyde also entail oxidation of methanol or methyl iodide.
+Solution routes to formaldehyde also entail oxidation of methanol or iodomethane.

 Industry

 Formaldehyde is produced industrially by the catalytic oxidation of methanol.
-The most common catalysts are silver metal, iron(III) oxide, iron molybdenum oxides [e.g. iron(III) molybdate] with a molybdenum-enriched surface, or vanadium oxides.
-In the commonly used formox process, methanol and oxygen react at ca. 250–400 °C in presence of iron oxide in combination with molybdenum and/or vanadium to produce formaldehyde according to the chemical equation:
+The most common catalysts are silver metal (i.e. the FASIL process), iron(III) oxide, iron molybdenum oxides (e.g. iron(III) molybdate) with a molybdenum-enriched surface, or vanadium oxides.
+In the commonly used formox process, methanol and oxygen react at c.
+250–400 °C in presence of iron oxide in combination with molybdenum and/or vanadium to produce formaldehyde according to the chemical equation: